Sammy Sosa

-In 1998, Sosa, along with Mark McGwire, achieved national fame for their home run-hitting prowess in pursuit of Roger Maris' single-season home-run record.
+In 1998, Sosa, along with Mark McGwire, achieved international fame for his home run-hitting prowess in pursuit of Roger Maris' single-season home-run record.
 With the Cubs, Sosa became a 7-time All-Star while holding numerous team records.
 He finished his career with stints with the Baltimore Orioles and the Rangers for a second time.
 With the Rangers, Sosa hit his 600th career home run to become the fifth player in MLB history to reach the milestone.

 Sosa is second all-time in home runs among foreign-born MLB players and is one of only three National League players since 1900 to reach 160 RBIs in one season (2001).
 He is also the only player to have hit 60 or more home runs in a single season three times, which he accomplished in 1998, 1999 and 2001.
 He did not lead the league in home runs in any of those seasons, although he did lead the league in 2000 with 50 home runs, and in 2002 with 49.

-In a 2005 congressional hearing, Sosa—through his attorney—denied having used performance-enhancing drugs during his playing career.
+In a 2005 congressional hearing, Sosa—through his attorney—denied having used performance-enhancing drugs during his playing career, following multiple accusations.
+In a 2024 public statement, Sosa admitted to having made "mistakes" recovering from injuries during his career.